The Most Romantic Road Trips in the USA for Couples Who Love to Explore

 Sunset from Cowee Mountains Overlook, on the Blue Ridge Parkway in North Carolina.

 The 469-mile Blue Ridge Parkway has been called America’s favorite drive.
-Meandering through the mountains from Rockfish Gap, Virginia south to Cherokee, North Carolina, you’ll no doubt kindle a bit of romance on the Blue Ridge Parkway, and you may become a dedicated road-tripper if you aren’t one already.
+Meandering through the mountains from Rockfish Gap, Virginia, south to Cherokee, North Carolina, you’ll no doubt kindle a bit of romance on the Blue Ridge Parkway, and you may become a dedicated road-tripper if you aren’t one already.

 You may have already noticed that we’re fans of easy hikes, waterfalls, and camping, and you’ll find plenty of that stuff on your journey, but you’ll also discover cool historic sites, wineries, small towns, and lots of mountain music.

 Give yourself five to seven days to drive the whole Blue Ridge Parkway, one of the best road trips for couples in the USA!
-If you have time, stay a few days in Roanoke, Virginia, which is one of our favorite small cities in America.
+If you have time, stay a few days in Roanoke, Virginia, one of our favorite small cities in America.

 Use this interactive Blue Ridge Parkway map to plan your trip.

 Where to stay: There are nine designated campgrounds on the Blue Ridge Parkway, so your trip can be affordable and romantic if you don’t mind roughing it a bit.
-If you crave comfort, we’ve got suggestions for glamping on the Blue Ridge Parkway too!
+If you crave comfort, we’ve got suggestions for glamping on the Blue Ridge Parkway, too!

 Sound like the perfect adventure?
 Here are seven fabulous things to do on the Blue Ridge Parkway.